hirenmayani/gesture_recognition/README.md

  Abstract

-	The ‘API for Gesture Recognition’ is an API developed to interact with computer using gesture of face and eyes.
+	This is a library to interact with computer using gesture of face and eyes.
 Generally computer application takes input from keyboards & mouse to control.
-But using this API application can get controlling input using camera.
-End users of this API may be software developer or game developer.
+But using this library application can get controlling input using camera.
+End users of this library may be software developer or game developer.
 They can include this library in their code and can use provided methods to generate event when any facial gesture occurs.

 1. INRODUCTION

-	TThe goal of technology is to make human lives easy.
+	The goal of technology is to make human lives easy.
 It is observed that moving head and eyes are more convenient than moving hands and other parts of body.
 So, goal of this API is to control computer applications using possible gesture of face and eyes.
 More importantly this API can be very useful to disabled person.
 Disabled person who can’t control computer using hands then they can control computer using head.
 	This API is designed to interact with computer using gesture.
 Gestures are detected from continuous input taken from camera.
 Based on continuous sequence of frame pattern can be emerged.
 This pattern decides which gesture occured.
 When any gesture occurs corresponding event will fire.
 End user of this API is technical person like software developer or game developer can include this library on their code to use this API.

 Tools/Technologies used